 Hello.
 My name is Wei Yong.
-As of June, I have finished my studies Sociology with Communication at the Singapore University of Social Sciences (SUSS).
-I am interested in Social Modularity: Traits, characteristics, skills, attitudes, modes of thinking, and behaviours that allow people to maneuver within social ladders.
-I consider myself a budding Semiotical Sociologist and hope to (perhaps) someday be a (Theoretical) Sociotherapist.
+I hold a degree in Sociology with Communication from the Singapore University of Social Sciences (SUSS).
+I am interested in Social Modularity: Traits, characteristics, skills, attitudes, modes of thinking, and behaviours that allow people to manoeuvre within social ladders.
+I am a Semiotical Sociologist and hope to be a (Theoretical) Sociotherapist.
 These titles may or may not exist.
-Nevertheless, I think Sociology brings value to society especially when integrated constructively with other schools of thought, such as semiotics which I have gotten a fond interest in.
+I think Sociology brings value to society especially when integrated constructively with other schools of thought, such as Semiotics which I possess a fond interest in.

 I started this site for the following reasons: